 Differences in demographic characteristics were found between students who received many hours of tutorial and students who received few hours of tutorial.
 For example, Black students and male students tended to receive more tutorial hours than white students and female students (Tables 1 and 2, Technical Appendix B).
-Therefore, final analysis involved controlling
+Therefore, final analysis involved controlling for the effects of these and other pertinent student characteristics (i.e., grade level, school district, and baseline achievement) in multiple regression analysis.
+Findings from the regression analysis are presented in Tables 3 and 4 (Technical Appendix C).
+The resulting correlational effect estimates are smaller in magnitude than the descriptive effect estimates and mirror the pattern in the descriptive findings.

 Compared to students who received fewer than 25 hours of tutorial, students in the middle categories (i.e. who received between 25 and 75 hours of tutorial) demonstrated the greatest gains in achievement.
 Students in the highest category who received over 75 hours of tutorial demonstrated the smallest gains.
 The most notable positive correlations were found for math comprehension in the elementary sample.
 Students who received 25 to 75 hours of tutorial scored approximately 4.2 scale score points higher than students who received fewer than 25 hours of tutorial, and these correlations approach conventional levels of significance (p=.08).
 Although these correlational effects in math comprehension do not reach high levels of significance, they are substantive.
 Described in terms of standard deviations, the effect of tutorial on math comprehension in the elementary sample (0.2 SD) is equivalent to approximately two months of learning in math.
 However, negative correlations were found for reading comprehension in the elementary sample.
-Students who received greater than 75 hours of tutorial scored approximately 3 scale score points lower than students who received fewer than 25 hours of tutorial, and this correlation is significant (p=.001).
+Students who received fewer than 25 hours of tutorial scored approximately 3 scale score points lower than students who received fewer than 25 hours of tutorial, and this correlation is significant (p=.001).